Thillu Mullu (2013 film): Plot

 Sivagurunathan has a daughter Janani who learns everything half baked.
-Her interest turns to learning self-defense skills and tells her father to appoint a master to teach Karate.
-Sivagurunathan calls Pasupathy to send his brother for Karate coaching.
-Pasupathy wears blue contact lens and visits his home and manages to make Sivagurunathan believe he is Gangulee.
-Pasupathy and Janani had already met when Pasupathy rushed to save Janani from fire, but Janani ended up saving him.
+Her interest turns to learning self-defense skills and tells her father to appoint a master to teach karate.
+Sivagurunathan calls Pasupathy to send his brother for karate coaching.
+Pasupathy wears blue contact lens and visits his home and manages to make Sivagurunathan believe he is Ganguly.
+Pasupathy and Janani had already met when Pasupathy rushed to save Janani from a fire, but Janani ended up saving him.
 Pasupathy is attracted to Janani and he impresses both Janani and her maternal grandmother.
 Sivagurunathan meets a bank officer who actually took Pasupathy's house.
-She tells him that Pasupathy is actually a fraud and she has not met anyone like Gangulee which confuses Sivagurunathan.
-He appoints a CID officer to follow Pasupathy and find out if he has a brother GanguLee.
+She tells him that Pasupathy is actually a fraud and she has not met anyone like Ganguly which confuses Sivagurunathan.
+He appoints a CID officer to follow Pasupathy and find out if he has a brother Ganguly.
 Pasupathy manages to cheat the officer and make him believe that there are two brothers.
-But he innocently behaves and submits his and GanguLee's resignation letter to him telling that his mother did not want them to work for a boss who doubts their loyalty.
+But he innocently behaves and submits his and Ganguly's resignation letter to him telling that his mother did not want them to work for a boss who doubts their loyalty.
 Sivagurunathan says that he would apologise for his doubtful behavior to his mother which creates further trouble for Pasupathy.
 He rushes home and disguises Senthamarai to act as his mother.
 Sivagurunathan believes that setup and apologises to Pasupathy's "mother".